Skjernøya

-Skjernøy is an island in Lindesnes municipality in Agder county, Norway.
+Skjernøya is an island in Lindesnes Municipality in Agder county, Norway.
 The 5.6 km2 island is the southernmost inhabited island in Norway.
 The island sits about 5 km southeast of the town of Mandal, about 3 km west of the island of Skogsøy, and about 3 km north of the small island of Pysen.
-The island of Skjernøy is connected to the mainland by the Skjernøysund Bridge.
+The island of Skjernøya is connected to the mainland by the Skjernøysund Bridge.
 The island has about 400 residents, a school, and a chapel.